 In most of our grandparent’s time, children regularly died or were left permanently maimed, by diseases like polio.
 The first polio vaccination programme only started in the 1950s and today the World Health Organization reports that 86% of infants around the world now receive 3 doses of the vaccine.
 This translates to the eradication of polio in most countries, which is an amazing achievement.

-WHO (The World Health Organization) estimates that immunization currently averts an estimated 2 – 3 Million deaths every year from diseases such as diphtheria, tetanus, whooping cough, and measles.
+The World Health Organisation (WHO) estimates that immunisation currently averts an estimated 2 – 3 Million deaths every year from diseases such as diphtheria, tetanus, whooping cough, and measles.
 Australians are in an excellent position due to diligent vaccination programmes set up by both the Federal and State Governments.

 How do vaccines work?

 Vaccines work by stimulating our own immune systems to produce antibodies (which are the disease fighters) to a specific disease, without infecting us.
 If we then come in contact with that particular disease, then our immune system will recognise it and produce these antibodies.

 - Hepatitis B